• Skip to primary navigation

 To make the bun dough

-• In a large bowl add the gluten free flour, easy action yeast, sugar, salt, flaxseed, psyllium husk if using and tablespoon of oil.
-Using a whisk stir the dry ingredients and oil to combine.
+• In a large bowl (ideally a stand mixer) add the gluten free flour, easy action yeast, sugar and salt.
+Using a whisk stir the dry ingredients to combine.

 Fill and prove the buns

-• Next sprinkle the raisins over the dough evenly.
+• Next sprinkle the raisins evenly over the dough.

-• Place each dough spiral into a crumpet ring on a greased baking tray and cover with a damp tea towel in a warm place to prove for 30 minutes for the second time.
+• Place each dough spiral into a crumpet ring on a greased baking tray and cover with a damp tea towel in a warm place to prove for 45 minutes.

-• Once the buns have proven for 30 minutes, pop into the preheated oven for 20-25 minutes.
+• Once the buns have proven, pop into the preheated oven for 20-25 minutes.
 You want them to have a little give in them when pressed with your finger.

 TOP TIP: add a pan of boiling water to the bottom of the oven (especially if you have a fan oven) as the moisture created will aid with the final rise and keep your buns moist.